Policy of deliberate ambiguity

-A policy of deliberate ambiguity (also known as a policy of strategic ambiguity, strategic uncertainty) is the practice by a government of being intentionally ambiguous on certain aspects of its foreign policy.
-It may be useful if the country has contrary foreign and domestic policy goals or if it wants to take advantage of risk aversion to abet a deterrence strategy.
-Such a policy can be very risky as it may cause misinterpretation of the intentions of a state, leading to actions that contradict that state's wishes.
+In the context of global politics, a policy of deliberate ambiguity (also known as a policy of strategic ambiguity or strategic uncertainty) is the practice by a government, or non-state actor, of being deliberately ambiguous, with regard to all or certain aspects of its operational or positional policies.
+This is typically a way to avoid direct conflict, while maintaining a masked, more assertive or threatening position on a subject (broadly, a geopolitical risk aversion strategy).

+Examples of geopolitical ambiguity

 China

-There is deliberate ambiguity regarding the government of the country of 'China' (as well as what land this country constitutes).
-Currently, two governments claim legitimate rule and sovereignty over all of China, which they claim includes Mainland China, Hong Kong, Macau and Taiwan, as well as some other islands.
-The People's Republic of China (PRC) rules Mainland China under a one-party system and Hong Kong and Macau as special administrative regions, while the Republic of China (ROC) governs the Island of Taiwan as well as the Kinmen Islands, the Pescadores Islands and the Matsu Islands, formerly under a one-party system which the ROC collectively refers to as the "Free area of the Republic of China".
-Similar circumstances existed until 1949 as the Nationalist government controlled most parts of the country while the Communist rebels held on parts of China, particularly in the north and Jiangxi where the Chinese Soviet Republic was declared.
-Other proto-states such as Fujian, Tibet, and Outer Mongolia were not under the central government's control.
-For further background, see Two Chinas, One China and Cross-Strait relations.
+Currently, two governments claim legitimate rule and sovereignty over all of China, which they claim includes mainland China, Hong Kong, Macau and Taiwan, as well as some other islands.
+The People's Republic of China (PRC) rules mainland China under a one-party system and Hong Kong and Macau as special administrative regions, while the Republic of China (ROC) governs the Island of Taiwan as well as the Kinmen Islands, the Pescadores Islands and the Matsu Islands, which the ROC collectively refers to as the "Free area of the Republic of China".
+For further background, see Two Chinas, One-China policy and Cross-Strait relations.

-Owing to the controversial political status of Taiwan and the People's Republic of China's One China principle, foreign governments have felt a need to be ambiguous regarding Taiwan.
+Owing to the controversial political status of Taiwan and the People's Republic of China's One-China policy, foreign governments have felt a need to be ambiguous regarding Taiwan.
 The PRC pressures states to recognize it as the sole legitimate representative of China, with which most states comply.
 In practice, however, most states maintain different levels of ambiguity on their attitudes to the Taiwan issue: see Foreign relations of the People's Republic of China and Foreign relations of the Republic of China.

 Starting with the 1979 Nagoya Resolution and the following 1981 agreement with the International Olympic Committee, those from Taiwan who attend the Olympic Games and other various international organizations and events participate under the deliberately ambiguous name of "Chinese Taipei".

-Iraq

-Saddam Hussein employed a policy of intentional ambiguity about whether Iraq had weapons of mass destruction prior to the 2003 Invasion of Iraq.
-He persisted in a “cat and mouse” game with U.N. inspectors to try to avoid violation of United Nations Security Council Resolution 687, while at the same time trying to ensure that the population and its neighbors (specifically Iran) still believed that Iraq may have weapons of mass destruction.